OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.

+## Other Mod Support

+This mod may behave unexpectedly when used with other mods that rely on global keys to function.
+If you see any mod incompatibilities please report the issue so it can be resolved.

+### Seasonality

+This mod automatically recognizes season keys as global and does not require further user configuration.

 ## Changelog

+### 0.2.7

+* Improved other mod compatibilities by additionally patching for ZoneSystem.RPC_RemoveGlobalKey method.
+* Added new command removeglobalkey due to previous change altering the vanilla removekey command.
+* Refactored patches so both global keys and private keys lists are handled appropriately when using private keys to respect global key configurations.
+Changes some vanilla commands' behavior.
+* Added built in support for the Seasonality mod.

 ### 0.2.6